-Ducted air conditioning is a great choice if you want subtle climate control.
+Central air conditioning is a great choice if you want subtle climate control.
 You can get vents that sit flush to the wall or ceiling, meaning that they’re barely noticeable.
-Even vents that don’t do this are still pretty good at blending into your interior – more so that split or multi-split units.

 Difficult to retrofit

-Air conditioning ducting can take up quite a bit of space.
-This is fine if it’s installed when a property is being built or if an existing property has high ceilings or wall space.
-But if you have a smaller home or commercial building, you might find the retrofitting ducted air conditioning isn’t possible.
+Central air conditioning ducting usually takes up quite a bit of space.
+This is fine if you install it when a property is being built or if an existing property has high ceilings or wall space.
+But if you have a smaller home or commercial building, you might find that retrofitting central air conditioning isn’t possible.

-Ducted air conditioning systems can be significantly more expensive to buy and install than split systems.
+Central air conditioning is often significantly more expensive to buy and install than split systems, especially if you’re retrofitting it.
 Although prices can vary, it’s usually only worth investing in if you want air conditioning all through your home or commercial building.